-OBJECTIVE: The objective of the course is to introduce students with the fundamental concepts in graph theory, with a sense of some its modern applications.
-They will be able to use these methods in subsequent courses in the design and analysis of algorithma, computability theory, software engineering and computer systems.
+OBJECTIVE: The objective of the course is to introduce students with the fundamental concepts in graph theory, with a sense to know some of the new developments and its modern applications.
+They will be able to use these concepts/techniques in subsequent courses in the design and analysis of algorithms, computability theory, software engineering and computer systems.

-UNIT I: Basic Concepts:

-Graphs and Digraphs.
+UNIT I: Graphs and Digraphs: